-- Notwithstanding any time limitations contained in this section or the provisions of G.S.
-7B-324, a person whose name has been placed on the responsible individuals list may file a petition for expungement of the individual's name from the responsible individuals list if the following conditions are satisfied: - At least one year has passed since the person was placed on the responsible (1) individuals list without judicial review, though eligible for review. - At least three years have passed since the person was placed on the responsible (2) individuals list after judicial review. - At least five years have passed since the person, who was criminally convicted (3) as a result of the same incident that placed the person on the responsible individuals list completed their sentence, complied with all post-release conditions and has not subsequently been convicted of any felony or misdemeanor other than a traffic violation under the laws of the United States or the laws of this State or any other state.
-No person is eligible to petition for expungement under this subsection if the conviction is related to sexual abuse of a child, human trafficking, or a child fatality related to abuse or neglect.
-The petition for expungement shall be filed with the district court of the county in
+- (a) A person whose name has been placed on the responsible individuals list may file a petition for expungement of the individual's name from the responsible individuals list if the following conditions are satisfied: - (1) At least one year has passed since the person was placed on the responsible individuals list without judicial review, though eligible for review. - (2) At least three years have passed since the person was placed on the responsible individuals list after judicial review. - At least five years have passed since the person, who was criminally convicted as a result of the same incident that placed the person on the responsible individuals list completed their sentence, complied with all post-release conditions and has not subsequently been convicted of any felony or misdemeanor other than a traffic violation under the laws of the United States or the laws of this State or any other state.
+No person is eligible to petition for expungement under this subsection if the conviction is related to sexual abuse of a child, human trafficking, or a child fatality related to abuse or neglect. - (b) The petition for expungement shall be filed with the district court of the county in which the abuse or serious neglect report arose.
+A copy shall be delivered in person or by certified mail, return receipt requested, to the director of the county department of social services of that county.
+The petition for expungement shall contain the name, date of birth, and address of the individual seeking expungement, the name of the juvenile who was the subject of the determination of abuse or serious neglect, and facts that invoke the jurisdiction of the court.